stonecauldron/tile-mapper/paper.md

 ---
-title: 'Generative maps: assisting the level designer in creating world maps'
+title: 'Generative spaces: assisting the level designer in creating world maps'
 ---

-## Abstract
+# Abstract

-## Introduction
+# Introduction
 Video games are a medium that combines the artifacts from many different fields.
 Be it music, visual arts or architecture they all have their influence on the overall feel of a given game.